Local DNS Mapping

 bar.com = server:8.8.8.8

-You can use the * prefix to match subdomains.
-Surge uses simple string matching.
+Patterns may use the wildcards * (any sequence of characters) and ? (a single character).
+Surge uses simple string matching against the whole hostname.
 For example, *google.com matches google.com, foo.google.com, and bargoogle.com. *.google.com does not match google.com.

 [Host]